-Although the Passive House approach to construction has been developed and refined in Europe over the past 20 years, perhaps the most important ancestor was the Saskatchewan Conservation House designed and constructed in Regina, Saskatchewan in 1977 by a team including researchers from the National Research Council and Saskatchewan Research Council.
+- Although the Passive House approach to construction has been developed and refined in Europe over the past 20 years, an important ancestor was the Saskatchewan Conservation House designed and constructed in Regina, Saskatchewan in 1977.

-The first so-called Passive Houses were designed and built in 1990, in Darmstadt, Germany.
-These houses incorporated R&D from many parts of the world including Canada, yet they differed significantly from all other low-energy houses in their emphasis on building envelope thermal performance.
+- The first so-called Passive Houses were designed and built in 1990, in Darmstadt, Germany.
+These houses incorporated R&D from many parts of the world, yet they differed significantly from all other low-energy houses in their emphasis on building envelope thermal performance.

-The Passive House approach aims for an optimal economic investment combined with the highest levels of comfort and indoor air quality.
-Even at today’s relatively low energy prices, a Passive House is the cheapest house you can build in Canada over its lifecycle.
+- The Passive House approach aims for an optimal economic investment combined with the highest levels of comfort and indoor air quality.

-In 2008 the European Union passed a resolution calling on each European member state to adopt the Passive House Standard by 2016 for all new construction and major renovation projects.
-Ultimately this resolution will alter the construction industry in all parts of Europe, as the continent recognizes the need to build for long-term economic benefits, improved indoor air quality and personal and national energy security.
+- Adopting Passive House principles makes this challenge very straightforward for any building.
+Ultimately this resolution will alter the construction industry in all parts of Europe and the wider world, as the continent recognizes the need to build for long-term economic benefits, improved indoor air quality and personal and national energy security.

 As one architect has stated:

-Every Passive House building is a savings factory offering future security against rising energy prices
+Every Passive House building is a savings factory offering fantastic living conditions and future security against rising energy prices